Vardot/varbase-behat/README.txt

     After that you can see the report in the ../behat/reports folder.

-11. If you are want to to test the installation process feature, you will need to use the varbase Install config file, as you can see in the following command.
+11. If you want to test the installation process feature, you will need to use the varbase Install config file, as you can see in the following command.

     $ bin/behat --config=behat.varbase-install-config.yml tools/install-varbase/installation_varbase_default-installation-to-initiate-a-site-for-a-client.feature